kokestu/invasive-species-fieldtrip/mink-invasion.md

         hx, res,
         xlab = "Size of annual release",
         ylab = "Stable native population size",
-        main = "Size of breeding program necessary to maintain populations of the native after 50 years", )
+        main = "Release to maintain a population of the native", )
 ```